e5510/e5510.github.io/commands.md

 YOUTUBE COMMANDS
 =================
 ###### The YT command consists of different "subcommands", which are listed below.
+###### UPDATE: As of 10th October 2019, this command has been disabled temporarily.
+There's no ETA for it's return

 Name | Description | Usage
 ---- | ----------- | -----